DataDog/documentation/content/en/integrations/guide/monitor-your-aws-billing-details.md

 ---
 title: Monitor your AWS billing details
-kind: guide

 aliases:
   - /integrations/faq/how-do-i-monitor-my-aws-billing-details

 ---

 Billing metrics can be collected from AWS with the Datadog-AWS Billing integration.
 See the [Amazon Billing][5] integration in Datadog for more information.

 To begin collecting billing metrics: